-As far as available hours go, this seems to be more ideally suited to someone looking to do it part time with the idea that most of these kids would need rides first thing in the morning, then assuming things would slow down during the school day, and pick back up again from around 2:30pm and on.
-The exception to this likely being the services that also provide care service where you’re basically babysitting or providing a daycare-style service.
-Those could be day-long endeavors based on the age of the child or how late the parents work into the evenings.
+As far as available hours go, this seems to be more ideally suited to someone looking to do it part-time with the idea that most of these kids would need rides first thing in the morning, then assuming things would slow down during the school day, and pick back up again from around 2:30 pm and on.
+The exception to this likely is the services that also provide care service where you’re babysitting or providing a daycare-style service.
+Those could be day-long endeavors based on the child’s age or how late the parents work into the evenings.

 Are These Apps the Solution Parents are Looking For?

 I can see why many parents would jump at the chance to use apps like these.
-It would be a huge weight off their minds to be able to ensure their kids get where they need to go without interrupting the busy work day.
-With the added levels of safety built into these systems, it also offers a certain peace of mind that’s needed when children are involved.
+It would be a huge weight off their minds to ensure their kids get where they need to go without interrupting the busy work day.
+With the added levels of safety built into these systems, it also offers a certain peace of mind needed when children are involved.